 To ensure a correct CO2 measurement, the device must be installed in a windproof socket.
+After applying the operating voltage, it can take up to 15 minutes until the CO2 measured value is output correctly.

 When measuring temperature, the self-heating of the device is considered by the electronics.
 The heating is compensated by the software.